turquoiseowl/i18n/README.md

 There's lot of room for further enhancements and features to this library, and you are encouraged to fork it and contribute back anything new.
 Specifically, these would be great places to add more functionality:

+* Plurals support.
 * Help me fix the bugs!
 Chances are I don't ship in your language.
 Fix what hurts.
 Please?
-* Better parsing and handling of PO files for more general purposes / outside editors
+* Better parsing and handling of PO files for more general purposes / outside editors.
 * Input and ideas on a safe universal nugget syntax (see issue #69).
 * ASP.NET AJAX support (see issue #86).